The Ultimate Madrid City Guide for Business Travellers

 - Casa de Campo is one of Spain’s largest green spaces.
 The park is home to many attractions including a large lake for hiring a boat or kayak, the Madrid Arena, an amusement park and an aquarium.
 There’s also a selection of restaurants located throughout the park.

-- Amnios (Terminal 4S): Open 06:00 to 00:00 for passengers with business class tickets or club cards.
+- Amnios (Terminal 4S): Open 24 hours for passengers with business class tickets or club cards.
 Facilities include catering, computers, wireless Internet, showers and a relaxation area.

-- Cibeles (Terminal 1): Open 24 hours a day to business class ticket and club card holders.
+- Cibeles (Terminal 1): Open 07.00am to 23.00pm to business class ticket and club card holders.
 Facilities include catering, TVs, Internet access and disabled access.

 All airport lounges display air traffic information.